citp/privacy-policy-historical/a/al/ale/alertsite.com.md

 ## Links

-[www.AlertSite.com](http://www.alertsite.com/) may contain links to other Web sites.
-This Privacy Policy applies solely to [www.AlertSite.com](http://www.alertsite.com/), and AlertSite makes no representations or warranties about, nor is it responsible for, the privacy practices of other Web sites.
-When you enter a linked Web site, AlertSite encourages you to read the privacy policy of that linked Web site, as its privacy policy may differ substantially from that of [www.AlertSite.com](http://www.alertsite.com/).
+[www.AlertSite.com](http://www.alertsite.com/) may contain links to other websites.
+This Privacy Policy applies solely to [www.AlertSite.com](http://www.alertsite.com/), and AlertSite makes no representations or warranties about, nor is it responsible for, the privacy practices of other websites.
+When you enter a linked website, AlertSite encourages you to read the privacy policy of that linked website, as its privacy policy may differ substantially from that of [www.AlertSite.com](http://www.alertsite.com/).

 ## Cookies